By implementing standard password security policies, OneContact's security against attacks is increased. Here you'll find information about:

 Password Never Expires (boolean): specifies whether the password will never expire, and overrides the Maximum password age policy.
 This setting overrides User must change password at next logon.

 Account is disabled (boolean): Specifies whether the selected account is disabled.
+There is a field for the user account, another for the sip account, in the user and workstation entities.

 Account is locked out (boolean): Indicates whether the account is locked out, which means that the user is not able to log on.
+There is a field for the user account, another for the sip account, in the user and workstation entities.

 - If the check box is unavailable and cleared, the account is not currently locked out.